nagetsum/quarkus-glassfishjp/README.md

 ### Check available extensions

-Quarkus extension is jar libraries that can compile by `native-image` command and can working on SubstrateVM.
+Quarkus extension is jar libraries that can compile by `native-image` command and can work on SubstrateVM.

 For example original Undertow and those dependency library such as `xnio` can not create native-image with the following error message.
 ```